alpacapp/sample-block/README.md

-This sample block is a reference to help you start building your own blocks and use them in YAWB.io
+This sample block is a reference to help you start building your own blocks and use them in AlpacApp

-[YAWB.io](https://app.yawb.io) stands for Yet Another Website Builder and it’s the most flexible and extendable website building platform there is while being easy to use and user-friendly.
+[AlpacApp](https://alpac.app) is the most flexible and extendable website building platform there is while being easy to use and user-friendly.

-The power of [YAWB.io](https://app.yawb.io) is its **Blocks System**.
+The power of [AlpacApp](https://alpac.app) is its **Blocks System**.
 You can drag and drop blocks into the pages of your website to build any layout you desire.
-What makes YAWB.io unique is that contribute and create new blocks.
+What makes AlpacApp unique is that contribute and create new blocks.
 The blocks can be imported and shared.

 This document explains how to create your own custom blocks.

 A Block can consist of a few files:

 - settings.json : Settings describing what the block is about, it’s name, handle and the files it needs to work.
 [Mandatory File]
 - schema.json : Defines the properties and customizations that the block allows.
-This file is used by [YAWB.io](https://app.yawb.io) to show the customization fields for the block.
+This file is used by [AlpacApp](https://alpac.app) to show the customization fields for the block.
 [Mandatory File]
 - Entry file : a Liquid template file that contains the HTML of the block.
 It’s a liquid file meaning that you can inject variables and dynamic content into the template.
 [Mandatory File]
 - Stylesheet : a CSS file for styling the block.
-[YAWB.io](https://app.yawb.io) supports using liquid code directly in the stylesheet.
+[AlpacApp](https://alpac.app) supports using liquid code directly in the stylesheet.
 - Script : a Javascript file for adding functionality to the block.
-[YAWB.io](https://app.yawb.io) supports using liquid code directly in the script file.
+[AlpacApp](https://alpac.app) supports using liquid code directly in the script file.
-- Placeholder file : An alternative to the entry file that should be used instead when viewing the block in [YAWB.io](https://app.yawb.io)’s editing mode.
-When viewing a block in YAWB.io’s editing mode scripts and some HTML tags and attributes are stripped which can break the functionality of the block.
+- Placeholder file : An alternative to the entry file that should be used instead when viewing the block in [AlpacApp](https://alpac.app)’s editing mode.
+When viewing a block in AlpacApp’s editing mode scripts and some HTML tags and attributes are stripped which can break the functionality of the block.
 You can use the placeholder file as an alternative to show a preview of the block in editing mode.

-In this document, we also discuss the grid system that [YAWB.io](https://app.yawb.io) uses.
+In this document, we also discuss the grid system that [AlpacApp](https://alpac.app) uses.

 We highly recommend viewing the code of the built-in blocks to better understand how to use the different features and options specified here.